Curved Page Divider

 As with any family, child, or individual, healthcare costs will be a concern regarding the financial impact on a family or child's welfare.

-Foster children up to 18 are eligible for Medicaid benefits per the Virginia Department of Medical Assistance.
-If they are enrolled at age 18, they are also eligible up to the age of 26.
+Foster children up to 18 years old are eligible for Medicaid benefits, as per the Virginia Department of Medical Assistance.
+If they are enrolled at age 18, they remain eligible until the age of 26.

 If you or your co-parent has a severe chronic physical or mental issue, there may be additional steps to take depending upon the specifics of the situation.
-Ultimately, we want to ensure that foster children go to a home where they can be cared for properly in all aspects of their developing life.
+Ultimately, we want to ensure that foster children are placed in a home where they can be adequately cared for in all aspects of their developing lives.

 So how might this have a financial implication?
 The foster parents may be asked to provide medical histories and submit to physical and other fitness tests before being approved.